benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

   'installed' => true,
 );
 ```
 Make sure to save the file.
 Once that is done, you'll be able to access your NC via any network using the `.duckdns.org` domain name.
-Give it a try on your phone to confirm that it works (use cellular data again).
+Give it a try on your phone to confirm that it works (use cellular data).

 ## 6. Add External Hard Drive and Connect it to NextCloud

-Ah, the final step (thank goodness).
+Ah, the final step.

 On the OMV dashboard, navigate to File Systems.
 From here, find your connected HD and click the Mount button.